jstruebel/dokuwiki-plugin-randomquote/README.md

 After installing the plugin, all instances of `<randomquote>` will be replaced with a random quote.

-To customize the quotes or to change the style, please create a `quotes.txt` in `/conf/randomquote` and edit the `userstyle.css` file in your `/conf` directory.
+To customize the quotes or to change the style, please create a `quotes.txt` in `/data/pages` and edit the `userstyle.css` file in your `/conf` directory.

+The `quotes.txt` file can be created through the wiki front-end by creating a top-level quotes page.
+You can use an ACL to restrict access to the `quotes.txt` file to prevent unauthorized modifications.

 ## Development